Error estimate of a bi-fidelity method for kinetic equations with random parameters and multiple scales: A bi-fidelity stochastic collocation method

 \section{A bi-fidelity stochastic collocation method}

-We now briefly review the efficient bi-fidelity stochastic collocation method studied in \cite{NGX14, ZNX14}.
-The bi-fidelity algorithm consists of two stages.
+We first briefly review the efficient bi-fidelity stochastic collocation method studied in \cite{NGX14, ZNX14}. { We denote the high- and low-fidelity solutions by $u^H$, $u^L$ respectively, while $u^B$ is the sought bi-fidelity solution, which is an approximation of $u^H$. } The bi-fidelity algorithm consists of two stages.
 In the offline stage, one employs the cheap low-fidelity model to explore the random parameter space.
 One selects the most important parameter points $\gamma_N$ by the greedy procedure as a popular reduced-basis method for solving the parameterized partial differential equations \cite{RB89}.

 Within the online stage, the bi-fidelity approximation is realized by applying exactly the same approximation rule learnt from the low-fidelity model for any given $z$.
 For any given sample point $z\in I_z$, we project the low-fidelity solution $u^L(z)$ onto the low-fidelity approximation space $U^L(\gamma_N)$: